acdcjunior/acdcjunior.github.io/_posts/2017-06-15-npm-package-locks_npm_notice_created_a_lockfile_as_package-lock-json_you_should_commit_this_file.md

 # Really, in human terms, what da &#^$#& is `package-lock.json`?

 Ok, ok.
 Calm down.
-Let me give a stab at it.
+Let me take a stab at it.

 In few words, every time you use `npm install`, NPM will read your `package.json` file and download your dependencies (and their dependencies) to your `node_modules` folder.